Abhaybsingh19w33/SAP/Notes/AAA-miscellaneous/QUESTIONS/SAP ABAP Practice Questions.md

 1. Interfaces is used to transfer application data to the form definition.
 2. Text modules are included in forms using text nodes.
+3. You use Smart Forms to create and maintain forms for mass printing in SAP systems.
+Besides using the printer for standard output, you can also select the Internet (by using a generated HTML output), a fax, or e-mail as the output medium.
+4. SAP Smart Forms tool can be used to print and send documents.
+This tool is useful in developing forms, PDF files, e-mails and documents for the Internet.
+The tool provides an interface to build and maintain the layout and logic of a form.
+    - Forms are for data entry - one record at a time.
+Reports are for output - all relevant records.
+    - A report is a presentation of data in an organized structure.
+    - A calculation view is a flexible information view that you can use to define more advanced slices on the data available in the SAP HANA database.
+Calculation views are simple and yet powerful because they mirror the functionality found in both attribute views and analytic views, and also other analytic capabilities.

 ## AdobeForms